shekharrs/shekharrs/README.md

 ## 🌐 Portfolio

-Check out my portfolio to see more about my projects and skills: [https://shekhar-thakur.vercel.app/](https://shekhar-thakur.vercel.app/)
+Check out my portfolio to see more about my projects and skills: shekhar-thakur.vercel.app

 ## 🎯 Passion